Antiz96/Linux-Desktop/Home-Server/Pihole.md

     pihole/pihole:latest
 ```

+Finally, you'll need to select "Permit all origins" in the "interface settings" in the DNS settings panel via the web interface, in order to get the DHCP to work.

 ### Set a password for the web interface

 A random password is automatically generated the first time you run the pihole container.